johnandrea/readgedcom/README.md

 - Collect name type (nickname, aka, etc.) into the individual parsed section.
 - Find people based on custom events.
 - Use proof flags of other programs (not just RootsMagic).
-- Pass error handling options to read_file.
+- Try harder to fix a malformed date.
+Language parsing in and out.